fdervisi/IaC-overview/README.md

+Certainly, let's enhance the content by adding explanations on the benefits of using variables and modules in Terraform, as well as discussing the hierarchical design.

+---

 # 1. Infrastructure as Code (IaC) with Terraform: A Comprehensive Guide

-Welcome to the comprehensive guide for Infrastructure as Code (IaC) with Terraform.
-This guide aims to present various capabilities of Terraform through easy-to-understand examples.
-We'll transition from a basic flat structure, where parameters are hard-coded, to a highly scalable modular design.
-The examples utilize standard Terraform modules and custom modules, featuring resources deployed in both AWS and Azure.
+Infrastructure as Code (IaC) is a key practice in the world of DevOps, allowing infrastructure provisioning through code.
+This makes infrastructure reproducible, scalable, and maintainable.
+Terraform, by HashiCorp, stands out as one of the most popular IaC tools, supporting numerous cloud platforms and services.

 ## What Will We Deploy?
-Here's a glimpse of the infrastructure components we'll deploy in both AWS and Azure:
+Throughout this guide, we'll be deploying the following components in both AWS and Azure:

 **AWS**:
 - VPC